-During August 2018, Peyton executive produced a 7-minute short film, “LAPSE,” from start to finish in under 48 hours to compete in the annual nationwide 48 Hour Film Project competition.
+In the summer of August 2018, Peyton executive produced a 7-minute short film, “LAPSE,” from start to finish in under 48 hours to compete in the annual nationwide 48 Hour Film Project competition.
 Which premiered at Regal Cinemas L.A.
 LIVE 14.

 Her love for digital video production started in high school as a broadcast reporter and videographer for the Mustang Morning News.
-She wrote, filmed and edited dozens of news briefs and news packages to be aired on the show that streamed not only to the school but all the way to New Zealand.
+She wrote, filmed, and edited dozens of news briefs and news packages to be aired on the show that streamed not only to the school but all the way to New Zealand.
 Some celebrities she has interviewed include frontman Jim Lindberg from Pennywise and famous artist John Van Hamersveld, widely known for being the photographer and designer of the iconic Endless Summer movie poster.

 However, her most defining experience was her time spent interning with the Distinguished Speaker Series of Southern California.
-Peyton got the privilege of working alongside leaders of their respective industries such as Magic Johnson, President of South Africa F.W. de Klerk, and one of her heroes, the great Jane Pauley!
+Peyton got the privilege of working alongside leaders of their respective industries such as Magic Johnson, President of South Africa F.W. de Klerk, and one of her journalism heroes, the great Jane Pauley.
 This internship proved to be a very worthwhile experience, only solidifying her desire to break into the storytelling industry.